auth0/docs/articles/quickstart/spa/angular2/embedded-login.md

 ---
 title: Embedded Login
-description: This tutorial demonstrates how to add user login to an Angular 2+ application with Auth0
+description: This tutorial demonstrates how to add user login to your app with Auth0's Lock widget
 budicon: 448
 ---